gcnyin/vertx4-examples/README.md

-# Vertx Kotlin starter
+# Vertx starter

-A project for practicing vertx and kotlin, including
+A project for practicing vertx, kotlin and scala, including

 - vertx
     - eventbus